vannguyengd/gooddata-ui/docs/18_dashboard_plugins.md

 ### Configuration on GoodData.CN

-Similar to the GoodData platform, set up hosting for your plugins.
-To enable loading plugins from the hosting location, update the Content Security Policy of your GoodData.CN installation's gateway.
+1. Set up hosting for your plugins.

+2. Update the Content Security Policy of your GoodData.CN installation's gateway to enable loading plugins from the hosting location.

 ## Getting started